-• The lock pins are used to prevent shock loads from ever affecting the hydraulic system.
-See figure 2.1.
-There are six separate locations where the lock pins may be engaged.
-Fully lowered (0"), fully raised (14.25"), and 4 evenly divided spaces in between (2.85" increments).
-As the Lift Assembly is raised, a reference line will appear on the hydraulic cylinder to show approximately where the lock pins will engage.
-As the lift assembly is raised the pock pins will automatically engage and disengage from each hole pair.
+- The lock pins are used to prevent shock loads from ever affecting the hydraulic system.
+See figure 2.1a.
+They also help to restrain the Lift Caster from tipping forward when not connected to a container.
+There are six separate locations where the Lock Pins may be engaged.
+Fully lowered (0"), fully raised (14.00"), and 4 evenly divided spaces in between (2.80" increments).
+As the Lift Assembly is raised, a reference line will appear on the hydraulic cylinder to show approximately where the lock pins will engage, and the lock pins will automatically engage and disengage as each hole pair passes.
 Adjust the height of the lift assembly with the hydraulic pump until both the desired height is reached and both lock pins are fully engaged.
 Be sure to allow the handle of each pin to retract fully into the horizontal slot of the lock pin housing.
-If the lock pin handle doesn't travel all the way into the slot, either raise or lower the lift assembly slightly until this occurs.
-If one pin engages and the other does not, simply continue raising or lowering the lift assembly until both pins engage.
+If the lock pin handle doesn't travel all the way into the slot, either raise or lower the lift assembly slightly until both pins engage.
 Once both pins engage, relieve the pressure in the hydraulics, (move pump valve handle to the "lower" setting) to protect the cylinder from shock during container transport.
 The load will now be completely supported by the lock pins, with no pressure in the hydraulic line.
-The hydraulic line may now be removed from the quick disconnect.

-To lower, reattach the hydraulic line, and pressurize the hydraulics to relieve the load off of the lock pins, allowing them to be retracted and then rotated 90° to put them in the unlocked position.
+The hydraulic line may now be removed from the quick disconnect. - To lower, reattach the hydraulic line, and pressurize the hydraulics to relieve the load off of the lock pins, allowing them to be retracted and then rotated 90° to put them in the unlocked position.
 (The handles should now be vertical).
 The container may now be lowered to its new height.
 If lowering the unit to disengage the H.L.C.S., be sure to reinsert the lock pins at the 0" setting to provide safe transport of the individual Lift Caster Assemblies.